ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/user_guide/gui_user_guide/pcm_eval.rst

 * Select result files to be shown.

 .. note::
-  It is possible to select multiple files compare the trajectories in the visualization area.
+  It is possible to select multiple files to compare different trajectories in the visualization area.

 .. image:: _static/images/plugin/pcm_eval/select.png